-In a genre over populated with stereotypes there are very few horror films that deliver genuine chills.
+In a genre overpopulated with stereotypes, there are very few horror films that deliver genuine chills.
 It’s a rare gem to find a film that keeps you terrified late into the night.
-Whether it be serial killers, home invasion, creepy neighborhood friend, demon possession or a creepy clown, there is a strange pleasure in watching a movie that truly rattles your bones and delivers on gore and blood splatter.
-Check all your doors, cuddle up next to your teddy and turn on the lights, we’re going to look back at some of the creepiest horror films ever made.
+Whether it be serial killers, home invasion, a creepy neighbourhood friend, demon possession or a creepy clown, there is a strange pleasure in watching a movie that truly rattles your bones and delivers on gore and blood splatter.
+Check all your doors, cuddle up next to your teddy and turn on the lights, we’re going to look back at some great horror films to watch this Halloween.

 While some might laugh off the idea that Candyman has made it onto the list, I dare anyone to watch the film and say the name “Candyman” five times into a mirror without hesitation.
 Directed by Bernard Rose, based on a short story by Clive Barker, the plot follows a graduate student who is completing a thesis on urban legends.
 She soon encounters the legend of Candyman, a man murdered and his hand replaced with a hook.
 It was met with critical acclaim and went on to spawn a number of unworthy sequels, but Candyman definitely holds a place as one of the creepiest films ever made.
 Tony Todd still haunts many dreams.
 Candyman, Candyman, Candyman, Candyman, Ca…. umm, nevermind.

 John Carpenter’s Halloween is a film that needs no introduction.
-It spawned no fewer than eight sequels, novels and a videogame, making Michael Meyers a household name.
-Set in 1963, on the night of Halloween, Police discover a 15 year old girl stabbed to death by her 6 year old brother.
-After being institutionalized for 15 years, Meyers breaks out and returns to murder others in the town.
+It spawned no fewer than eight sequels, novels and a video game, making Michael Meyers a household name.
+Set in 1963, on the night of Halloween, police discovered a 15-year-old girl stabbed to death by her 6-year-old brother.
+After being institutionalised for 15 years, Meyers breaks out and returns to murder others in the town.
 And so he has returned numerous times over the many years, developing into an unstoppable monster, to kill on Halloween.
 Trick or Treat?

 Based on the real-life serial killer Ed Gein, the iconic Leatherface, together with his chainsaw and cannibalistic hillbilly family, still gives anyone who gets lost on the road something to fear.
 Tobe Hooper reinvented slasher horror with one of the most distinguishable characters to ever grace the big screen.
 There is no denying that The Texas Chain Saw Massacre is considered one of the greatest horror films.
 It laid the foundations for future horror franchises such as Halloween, The Evil Dead and The Blair Witch Project.
 Ridley Scott even cited it as the inspiration for Alien.
 Watch it today and you’ll still be freaked out by the sick and twisted family.
 Remind me to never venture off alone (or with a group of friends for that matter) in the U.S.

-During a time when horror movies weren’t scary anymore Paranormal Activity brought the fear back in the genre.
+During a time when horror movies weren’t scary anymore, Paranormal Activity brought the fear back in the genre.
 It’s the type of film that made grown men lose their sleep.
-Presented in the found footage style, the film centers on a young couple who are haunted by a supernatural presence in their home.
+Presented in the found footage style, the film centres on a young couple who are haunted by a supernatural presence in their home.
 While it might sound familiar and clichéd, Paranormal Activity delivered on scares.
-To this day I still haven’t mustered up the courage to watch it.
-But I’ve been told by many, many, many people that it’s the scariest movie they’ve ever seen.
+To this day I still haven’t mustered up the courage to watch it again.

-There is one film that ruined the circus for every kid in the 90s.
+There is one film/miniseries that ruined the circus for every kid in the 90s.
 I still recall the school day Monday when I first saw the scariest clown I’ve ever seen.
 I still remember my thoughts as I laid in bed staring at the ceiling that evening.
-I still remember walking into a half empty class the next day at school (the other kids too afraid to leave their homes).
+I still remember walking into a half-empty class the next day at school (the other kids too afraid to leave their homes).
 Even as a grown-ass man, the clown from IT gives me the heebeegeebees – any clown for that matter.
-Based on a novel by Stephen King (seriously this guy has problems), the film centers around an inter-dimensional life-form, which takes on the form a sadistic clown called Pennywise the Dancing Clown.
+Based on a novel by Stephen King (seriously this guy has problems), the miniseries centres around an inter-dimensional life-form, which takes on the form a sadistic clown called Pennywise the Dancing Clown.
 If you were a kid in the 90s you know what I’m talking about.
-The crazy thing is that Guillermo Del Toro is planning a reboot.
-More clowns… sigh.